gterai/RidgeR/README.md

 ```

 # Tutorials
-## How to run out software to the datasets used in our paper (dataset1-5)
+## How to run our software to the datasets used in our paper (dataset1-5)
 Unzip the tar.gz file of each data set, and you will get seq.fa, act.txt, and other files.
 Example:
 ```